ThinkingInTypes/ThinkingInTypes.github.io/Chapters/08_Specialized_Tools.md

 It's important to understand that this behavior is created by the tool, and that ordinary classes do not behave this way.
 Read the [Class Attributes] appendix for deeper understanding.

-## Typed NamedTuples: Definition and Use
+## Typed NamedTuples

-Typed `NamedTuple` combines tuple immutability with type annotations and named fields:
+A typed `NamedTuple` combines tuple immutability with type annotations and named fields:

 ```python
 # named_tuple.py